BEST (& Worst) Things to Do in Oaxaca for Food, Culture & History Lovers

 Andador de Macedonio Aclala

-One of my favorite things to do in Oaxaca is to just aimlessly wander around the historic center taking in all the beautiful colonial buildings that line the cobblestoned streets.
+One of my favorite things to do in Oaxaca is to aimlessly wander around the historic center, taking in all the beautiful colonial buildings that line the cobblestone streets.

 One of my favorite streets for architecture is Andador de Macedonio Alcala.
 This pedestrian-only street connects the Zocalo with Santo Domingo Church.
 It’s lined with galleries, cafes, and shops housed in pink, blue, green, and yellow colonial buildings.

-Make sure to break up your wanderings with a stop at a café to get a coffee or hot chocolate or at a rooftop bar to get a beer or cocktail.
-I highly recommend the rooftop terrace at Praga Coffee Bar (Google Maps).
-The cocktails are fun but pricey.
-The views are fabulous.
+Break up your wanderings with a stop at a café for coffee or hot chocolate or at a rooftop bar for a beer or cocktail.
+I highly recommend the rooftop terrace at Praga Coffee Bar.
+The cocktails are fun but pricey, and the views are fabulous.

 I also like the coffee shops, Cafebre and Cafe Brujula.